Updated May 29, 2023

 Predictive analysis helps us give the approximated or most likely outcome of the critical questions that result in massive scaled business and socio-economical changes.
 Machine learning models are developed based on historical data to predict the outcome of similar unseen future events.

 4. Inferential Analysis

 The inferential analysis is the data science literature, while we predict the referential outcome for multiple sectors.
 For example, we derive the consumer price index or per capita income.
 It is not feasible to reach each consumer one by one and calculate.
 Instead, we scientifically take samples from the population, and with the help of statistical analysis, we derive the index.

 In this article, we have discussed the various methodologies of data analysis.
 Do we need to use all these methods, or can we use any of them?
 Well, now it is based on the use case and domain of the application.
 But in most cases, we will start with descriptive and exploratory data analysis and develop predictive models to predict future outcomes.

 This is a guide to Types of Data Analysis.
-Here we discuss a brief overview of Data Analysis and various methodologies based on the use case and domain of the application.
+Here we discuss the introduction and different types of data analysis, respectively.
 You can also go through our suggested articles to learn more –